ministryofjustice/hmpps-education-and-work-plan-ui/README.md

 To ensure notifications are routed to the correct slack channels, update the `alerts-slack-channel` and `releases-slack-channel` parameters in `.circle/config.yml` to an appropriate channel.

+## Imported Types
+Some types are imported from the Open API docs for hmpps-education-and-work-plan-api and prisoner-search-api.
+You will need to install the node module `openapi-typescript` globally with the following command:

+`npm install -g openapi-typescript`

+To update the types from the Open API docs run the following commands:

+`npx openapi-typescript https://hmpps-education-and-work-plan-api-dev.hmpps.service.justice.gov.uk/v3/api-docs -o server/@types/educationAndWorkPlanApi/index.d.ts`

+`npx openapi-typescript https://prisoner-offender-search-dev.prison.service.justice.gov.uk/v3/api-docs -o server/@types/prisonerSearchApi/index.d.ts`

+Note that you will need to run prettier over the generated files and possibly handle other errors before compiling.

+The types are inherited for use in `server/@types/educationAndWorkPlanApi/index.d.ts` and `server/@types/prisonerSearchApi/index.d.ts` which may also need tweaking for use.

+Do not re-import the specs lightly!
+Reformatting the generated code with prettier is no small task, especially with large specs such as Prisoner Search.

 ## Running the app
 The easiest way to run the app is to use docker compose to create the service and all dependencies.

 `docker-compose pull`

 `docker-compose up`

+Note that this will require running up the API first.
+See the [API Readme](https://github.com/ministryofjustice/hmpps-education-and-work-plan-api#running-the-app).

+See `http://localhost:3000/health` to check the app is running.

 ### Dependencies
 The app requires: